MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-performancepoint-services.md

 4. [Create a PerformancePoint Services service application](configure-performancepoint-services.md#section3)

 5. [Configure PerformancePoint service application associations](#section4)

+> [!NOTE]
+> PerformancePoint Services has been removed from SharePoint Server Subscription Edition.
+Customers are recommended to explore Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services.

 ## Configure the PerformancePoint Services application pool account
 <a name="section1"> </a>